ryancolorcafe/jekyll-theme-collider/_blog_posts/2018-08-25-welcome-to-collider.md

   &nbsp;&nbsp;-> Search bar for articles in blog
   &nbsp;&nbsp;-> Modular Scale Typography

-That will suffice as a brief intro for now, expect lots more to come!
+That will suffice as a brief intro for now, expect more to come!